kjs29/kjs29/README.md

 - 👀 I’m interested in learning Python, and what Python can create.
 - 🌱 I’m currently learning Python 🐍
 - ⓝ I'm currently working on one small game project called 'N back'.
-Here's a link to what the game looks like.
+Here's what the game looks like.
 ![nback](https://user-images.githubusercontent.com/96529477/183818195-98dc6d00-81fa-48e4-97f3-f1974390c09f.gif)